Bloc/jottly-checkpoints/21-Managing-your-code.md

 > You'll need to [download and install Git](http://git-scm.com/downloads) to work with Github.
 Install Git before moving on.

 Before pushing your code to Github, change the path of your working directory using the Command Line.
-For example, if you moved your **Jottly** folder to a directory named **projects**, you would enter:
+For example, if you moved your **Jottly** folder to a directory named **projects**, you would enter the following on your command line:

+> The command line can be accessed using the "Terminal" app on Mac OS X, or the "CMD" app on Windows.
+On a Mac, you can type "Terminal" into Spotlight.
+On a Windows computer, type "CMD" into the Run prompt from the Start menu.

 ```bash(Terminal)
 $ cd projects/Jottly